How to Block Google FLoC Web Tracking System

 Why You Need To Block Google FLoC

 Privacy-concerned people can switch to another privacy-concerned browser to avoid being tracked.
-DuckDuckGo, Vivaldi, and Brave have announced that they will block Google's FLoC tracking system out of the box.
+DuckDuckGo, Vivaldi, and Brave have announced they will block Google's FLoC tracking system out of the box.

-As a user, you can check out this dedicated page (Am I FloCed? ) to see if you're being tracked with FLoC.
+As a user, you can check out this dedicated page (Am I FloCed?) to see if you're being tracked with FLoC.

 How to Block Google FLoC on a Website